 Then, one Halloween during her junior year of high school, she decided to paint herself as a sugar skeleton and her reputation as “the body-painting girl” was set.

 Ms. Esser typically works on herself or friends who volunteer to be her models, using water-based body paints that wash off easily.

-She has tried painting on canvas, but found it too easy to put down.
-“With body painting I have to finish in one sitting.
-It forces me to get it done,” she said.
 When working on herself, Ms. Esser uses a mirror to create the images – she has trained herself, essentially, to paint backwards.

 Thanks to attention she has gotten through her website and Instagram account, some paying jobs have come her way over the past year.
 Ms. Esser then photographs her subjects once their makeup and body painting is complete.